SeverTopan/AdjSim/README.md

 Note: If you run into trouble importing PyQt5 when installing using the setup.py file, try using

     pip install -e .

-## Framework Structure

-The goal of this structure is to keep the fundamentals of a simulation in a simple, organized structure that can be used to simulate many different situations.
-It is essentially up to the writer of the simulation script.
-I aim to post more test cases to exemplify the versatility of the structure.

-**Agents:** The AdjSim environment can be thought of as a file system.
-The folders in this file system are agents.
-They are meant to represent a simulation entity, such as an electron, or a bacterium.

-**Traits:** AdjSim agents, like folders, contain data via 'traits', which are name - value pairs.
-Trait values can take on any type, including other agents!
-The same way a folder can contain another folder, an agent representing a dog can contain separate agents for its legs, body, head and tail.

-**Abilities:** Agents interact with each other using abilities.
-Abilities perform a set of effects when a condition is fulfilled.
-In the simplest test case provided, a 'bacterium' agent performs an 'eat' ability on a 'yogurt' agent if it is within range.
-The effects of the ability involve removing the yogurt, and having the bacterium consume the calories contained within the yogurt parcel.
-Abilities are also traits, and can be added, removed, or modified.

-A more detailed description of the Framework structure will be posted soon.